kkimber/CBUSPico/README.md

-# CBUS library for RaspberryPi PICO
+# CBUS&reg; library for RaspberryPi PICO

 A CBUS Library for the Raspberry PICO, based on the PICO-SDK.